Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 #### Bootware Boot Process

-The Bootware boot process will now take place. zboot will boot your system.
-Upon reboot, an encrypted B partition will be created and the zi image will be loaded onto B. The A partition will remain untouched.
+The Bootware boot process will now take place.
+Upon reboot in UPDATE_BACKUP mode, zboot will create an encrypted B and load the zi image onto it.
+The A partition will remain untouched.

-{{< callout warning >}}The initial configuration process can take 30 to 60 minutes to complete depending on the size of the image.
+{{< callout notice >}}The initial configuration process can take 30 to 60 minutes to complete depending on the size of the image.
 The process can be completed via ssh, but an HDMI console is helpful to follow the progress.
 The blue LED will return to flashing once every three seconds once the process completes.{{< /callout >}}

 On the console, you will see: